fbpx

 Overview

-The Genetics Society of America Medal honors an individual member of the Society for outstanding contributions to the field of genetics in the last 15 years.
+The Genetics Society of America Medal honors an individual member of the Society for their contributions to the field of genetics at the mid-career level (up to 15 years since starting an independent position).
 GSA established the Medal in 1981 to recognize members who exemplify the ingenuity of the GSA membership through elegant and highly meaningful contributions to modern genetics.

 Eligibility